Agenda

 Panel 2: The Stakes of Secrecy and Transparency

-Drawing on a diversity of perspectives, this panel examines the real-world consequences of secrecy and openness in civil litigation, from public health and safety to institutional legitimacy and litigant welfare.
+Drawing on a diversity of perspectives, this panel will examine the real-world consequences of secrecy and openness in civil litigation, from public health and safety to institutional legitimacy and litigant welfare.

 May 1, 2026